katiemackness/mental-health/README.md

-# Global Suicide Rates: A Data Science Investigation
+# Global Suicide Rates: A Mental Health Investigation

 June is Men's Mental Health Awareness Month, which serves as a crucial opportunity to shed light on these issues, fostering awareness and advocacy for improved mental health care and support systems.
 Mental health is a critical yet often overlooked aspect of overall well-being.
 Among men, societal expectations, stigma, and limited access to resources can create barriers to seeking help, leading to disproportionately high suicide rates worldwide.
 <br> <br>